Many times, I have shared with you the interesting history of Panama (a country that offers way more than the infamous Canal).

 There are museums like the Panama Canal Museum and the Emerald Museum.

 The Palacio Bolivar is in front of the Bolivar Plaza.
 As the name suggests, the plaza contains a monument to the “Liberator of Latin America”.
-A lot of cute building and cafes surround the area.
+A lot of cute buildings and cafes surround the area.

 What I really like about Spanish colonial buildings?
 The balconies decorated with brightly colored flowers.
 It brings me back memories of my childhood (when I lived in Puerto Rico).